INK-USC/CrossFit/README.md

 ```

 __Disclaimer:__
-We use publicly-available datasets from huggingface datasets to construct the few-shot gym.
+We use publicly-available datasets from :hugs: huggingface datasets to construct the few-shot gym.
-We do not host or distribute these datasets, vouch for their quality or fairness, or claim that you have license to use the dataset.
+We do not host or distribute these datasets, vouch for their quality or fairness, or claim that you have license to use them.
+It is your responsibility to determine whether you have permission to use the dataset under the dataset's license.
-If you are the owner of the resources we use and wish to remove/update them, please contact us!
+If you're a dataset owner and wish to update any part of it (description, citation, etc.), or do not want your dataset to be included, please [contact us](#contact-us)!

 ***
 ### Baseline Methods

 :smiley: Please check `./example_scripts` for more examples!

 #### Fine-tune a single few-shot task
 Here we take BoolQ as an example.
 There are five different samples of train/dev for BoolQ in the directory `data/boolq/`.
 For _each_ sample, we do a grid search over learning rate (1e-5, 2e-5, 5e-5) and batch size (2, 4, 8).
-The results are saved in a csv file in the `--output_dir`.
+This script will not save the final model, however the results will be logged in a csv file in `--output_dir`.

 ```bash
 python tune_hps_singletask.py \